-Want the know-how about building vocal booths for voice over talent and/or vocalists?
+Want the know-how about building a vocal booth for a voice actor and/or vocalist?
 There are a number of tutorials available on the Web to various degrees of detail, but few if any are from the voice actor perspective specifically.
-Here is Scott's detailed account of how he made his, and how it's been working out since:
+Here is a detailed account of how I made mine, and how it’s been working out since:

 * * *

-By now you've probably already reviewed the basic facts on this page, and if you're here you're interested in the deeper details.
-Chances are you're a voice actor and/or singer grappling with core questions like "build vs. buy" and/or "how much does something like this cost?" etc., so let's briefly touch first on the preliminaries:
+By now you’ve probably already reviewed the basic facts of my setup, and if you’re here you’re interested in the deeper details.
+Chances are you’re a voice actor and/or singer grappling with core questions like “build vs. buy” and/or “how much does something like this cost?” etc., so let’s briefly touch first on the preliminaries: